browserplus/borg/data/pages/docs/service_dev/cpp_services.md

 ## Step 4: Let's look at some code!

 We're going to create a service called "HelloWorld".
 It implements one JS-callable method: "greet" that takes one argument: "name".
 The service will assemble an appropriate greeting and return that to JS.

 Below is the main implementation file for the service.

 You can see that the service derives from bplus::service::Service.
-We call Transaction::complete to send our results back to JS.
+Our method receives its arguments in a bplus::Map.
+We use a Transaction object to send our results back asynchronously to JS.
 More on this later.
 The last 4 lines of the file are macrology that allows the Browserplus Daemon to introspect the methods and arguments of the service.
-This introspection allows the service to document itself, and also allows BrowserPlus to peform syntax checking at runtime.
+This introspection allows the service to document itself, and also allows BrowserPlus to peform runtime error checking.
+The "1.0.0" specifies the version of the service, an important topic for which [more information](todo) is available.

 ~~~
 //////////////////////////////